Different Types of AI Agents That Power the Modern Systems

 Real-Time Statistics:

-As per The Lancet reports, cancer detection rates are increased by 20% with the help of AI-assisted radiology systems while human radiologists play a crucial role in diagnosis.
+As per The Lancet reports, cancer detection rates are increased by 20% with the help of AI-assisted radiology systems, while human radiologists play a crucial role in diagnosis.

-b.
 Semi-Autonomous AI Agents

 These agents can make a few decisions independently while requiring human intervention for complex and high-risk tasks.
-They work in such a way to balance automation with human expertise.
+They work in such a way as to balance automation with human expertise.

 Use Cases: